Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation: Basic equations

 \section{Basic equations}

-Kasner type spacetime is the most fundamental example of homogeneous and anisotropic spacetimes.
-They have been extensively used to analyse and classify cosmological singularities in the context of general relativity \cite{Belinskii et al 1970}.
-Deruelle \cite{Deruelle 1989} considered these metrics in the Gauss-Bonnet case a long time ago.
-We consider the Kasner type Bianchi type-I space time is given by
+Kasner-type spacetime is the most fundamental example of homogeneous and anisotropic spacetimes.
+They have been extensively used to analyze and classify cosmological singularities in the context of general relativity \cite{Belinskii1970}.
+Deruelle \cite{Deruelle1989} considered these metrics in the Gauss-Bonnet case a long time ago.
+We consider the Kasner type Bianchi type-I space-time is given by

 where $P_1,P_2,P_3$ are three parameters satisfying the relation as $P_1+P_2+P_3=S$ and $P_1^2+P_2^2+P_3^2=Q$.
-Brevik and Pettersen \cite{Brevik and Pettersen 1997} investigated the consequences of the equation of state for cosmic fluids, including shear and bulk viscosities, using the Bianchi type-I metric of the Kasner form.
-Moreover, Cataldo and Campo \cite{Cataldo and Campo 2000} showed that a viscous Bianchi type-I cosmological model of the Kasner form cannot describe the evolution of entropy in the universe.
+Brevik and Pettersen \cite{Brevik1997} investigated the consequences of the equation of state for cosmic fluids, including shear and bulk viscosities, using the Bianchi type-I metric of the Kasner form.
+Moreover, Cataldo and Campo \cite{Cataldo2000} showed that a viscous Bianchi type-I cosmological model of the Kasner form cannot describe the evolution of entropy in the universe.

 The simplest modification of the general theory of relativity is the $ f(R) $ theory of gravity, and its Einstein-Hilbert action is modified by replacing the Ricci scalar $ R $ with the arbitrary function $ f(R) $ in the following form: